Kongrith/Kongrith/README.md

 🖥️ Self-taught in AI technology relating to deep learning, reinforcement learning in the Energy Industry.

 Apart from tech-coding, I am also range from guitar hero, 😉 RTS gamer, 😄 Cat-Lover.
-👋 Nice to meet you all. 🔭 Travel below to know more... and 💬 Ask me about something ...
+👋 Nice to meet you all. 🔭 Travel below to know more... and 💬 [Ask me about something](https://kongrith.github.io/)...

 #### Coding Achievement: